ASCL/ascl_app_v4/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- PostgreSQL 12 or higher
+- MySQL 8.0 or higher (or PostgreSQL 12+ for future migration)
 - pip and virtualenv
 - (Production) Nginx web server
+- (Optional) Docker for MySQL containerized setup

 ### Development Setup